hugh-braico/robo-valentine/README.md

 for your bot.
 Go through the oauth flow on one of your servers to add the bot, so you have a channel to test commands with.

-Add your own Discord user account's ID to the `approved-maintainers` array in `config/config.json`.
+Replace the example value in the `approved-maintainers` array in `config/config.json` with your Discord account's user ID.
 This just lets your user account call the `/download` command.
+The array must have at least one person's user ID in it.

 You can optionally fill in the `activity-channel-id` with the ID of a channel that Robo-Valentine has access to, and it will dump activity messages there.
 Same for the `error-channel-id` which will get dumps with exceptions/errors.
+The first person in the maintainers array will get pinged on new error dumps.

 Create a Google service account to authenticate against Sheets - follow [this guide](https://theoephraim.github.io/node-google-spreadsheet/#/guides/authentication).